 - Frequent greasy, bulky stools or difficulty with bowel movements

 - Male infertility

 Airway clearance, or chest physiotherapy, is needed to remove thick, sticky mucus from the lungs to prevent lung damage.
 It is usually started from diagnosis with CF and continues throughout the person’s life.
 See our Airway Clearance Techniques factsheet for more information.

 Exercise is extremely important for people with CF, with improvements in lung function, strength, fitness levels and overall quality of life.
 See our Exercise in CF factsheet for more information.

 Diet plays a very important role in the management of CF. In fact, nutrition is so important that a healthy body weight can be linked to better lung function.
 Pancreatic enzyme replacement therapy is required for people with pancreatic insufficiency.
-See our CF Food resources (link to CF Food on Resources page) for more details.
+See our CF Food resources for more details.

 Common medications include enzymes, bronchodilators, mucolytics, antibiotics, anti-inflammatories, salt, vitamins and more.
 Medications may be taken orally, inhaled via a nebuliser, other inhaler device or given intravenously.

-For more detailed information about some of the common CF medications check out our factsheet on Medications.
+For more detailed information about some of the common CF medications check out our Medications factsheet.

 Infection Prevention and Control

 For people with CF, some bacteria and viruses can cause major lung infections, resulting in hospital admissions and permanent lung damage.
 Part of everyday life for a person with CF involves reducing the risk of catching an infection, through good hand hygiene practices and avoiding people who are unwell.
 Individuals with CF also need to avoid contact with other people with CF due to cross-infection of bacteria.
 See the Common Infections factsheet for more information.